MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

   [propget] HRESULT Buffer([out, retval] BYTE** value);

   /// Get an IStream object that can be used to access the shared buffer.
-  HRESULT GetStream([out, retval] IStream** value);
+  HRESULT OpenStream([out, retval] IStream** value);

+  /// Returns a handle to the file mapping object that backs this shared buffer.
-  /// The file mapping handle of the shared memory of the buffer.
+  /// The returned handle is owned by the shared buffer object.
+You should not
+  /// call CloseHandle on it.
   /// Normal app should use `Buffer` or `GetStream` to get memory address
   /// or IStream object to access the buffer.
-  /// For advanced scenarios, you could duplicate this handle to another application
+  /// For advanced scenarios, you could use file-mapping APIs to obtain other views
-  /// process and create a mapping from the duplicated handle in that process to access
+  /// or duplicate this handle to another application process and create a view from
-  /// the buffer from that separate process.
+  /// the duplicated handle in that process to access the buffer from that separate process.
-  [propget] HRESULT Handle([out, retval] HANDLE* value);
+  [propget] HRESULT FileMappingHandle([out, retval] HANDLE* value);

   /// Release the backing shared memory.
 The application should call this API when no
   /// access to the buffer is needed any more, to ensure that the underlying resources